inspirehep/rest-api-doc/README.md

 The `q` query string argument allows to specify a search query that only matches a subset of records.

 * For Literature records (obtained through the `/api/literature` endpoint), a custom search syntax is used for backwards compatibility with SPIRES and the old INSPIRE.
 It is explained [here](https://inspirehep.net/help/knowledge-base/inspire-paper-search/).
-Besides, any field of the record metadata can be searched using its path given by concatenating the nested keys with `.`, followed by a `:` and the value to search for.
+Additionally, any field of the record metadata can be searched using its path given by concatenating the nested keys with `.`, followed by a `:` and the value to search for.

   For example, to find all papers having an abstract from Springer, the following search can be used:
 ```